Sonic the Hedgehog (character): Voice portrayal

 Roger Craig Smith (pictured in 2025) has been the voice actor for the character in most English language media since 2010.

 Sonic originally had a few voice samples in Sonic CD, with designer Masato Nishimura providing the voice.
 Sonic's first true voice actor was Takeshi Kusao for the arcade game SegaSonic the Hedgehog, with Junichi Kanemaru continually voicing the role beginning with the release of Sonic Adventure.
 Kanemaru also voices Sonic in Sonic X, Sonic Boom, and the Japanese dub of the Wreck-It Ralph films.
 In Sonic Unleashed, Sonic was voiced by Tomokazu Seki while in Werehog form.

-Jaleel White voiced the character in the DiC animated series Adventures of Sonic the Hedgehog, Sonic SatAM, and Sonic Underground.
+The first English portrayal of Sonic was by Jaleel White in the DiC animated series Adventures of Sonic the Hedgehog, Sonic SatAM, and Sonic Underground.
 Sam Vincent provided his singing voice in the latter DiC cartoon.
 Starting with Sonic Adventure, Sonic was voiced in English by Ryan Drummond.
 Drummond was replaced by Jason Griffith starting from Sonic X, with Griffith voicing Sonic within the games starting with Shadow The Hedgehog in 2005.
 Griffith was replaced by Roger Craig Smith, starting with Sonic Free Riders and Sonic Colors.
 Smith announced on his Twitter account on January 29, 2021, that he would no longer voice Sonic, with his departure confirmed by Sega the same day.
 On May 26, 2021, Smith and Sega confirmed that he was voicing Sonic once again.
 Ben Schwartz voiced Sonic in the 2020 feature film and its 2022 and 2024 sequels.
-Canadian actor Deven Mack voices Sonic in the Sonic Prime animated series.
+Canadian actor Deven Mack, voices Sonic in the Sonic Prime animated series.